The Daniel Jalkut Interview

 - DANIEL: When I allude to the big picture I am sort of waxing poetic about a confluence of design, engineering, and management.
 Let me be honest, I’m not really an expert in any of these things, but I am immensely interested in all of them.
 The more I learn about business, the more I realize you only need a bit of wisdom to earn a foothold on success.
 There is still a lot for me to learn, but I’m confident that being receptive to the right answers will be the secret of my success.
 That’s the big picture.

 Daniel’s is just one of a handful of interviews with some cool folks.Publishing this site is my full-time job.
 If you enjoyed this article, please consider supporting the site by becoming a member.
-There are some great perks.
+There are some great perks, including access to my members-only podcast.